dat-ecosystem-archive/gasket/readme.md

 ```

 If your module reads/writes JSON object set `json:true` in the pipeline.
-That will make gasket parse newline seperated JSON before parsing the objects to the stream
+That will make gasket parse newline separated JSON before parsing the objects to the stream
 and stringify the output.

 Running `gasket run main` will produce `HELLO WORLD`